OreOliciouZ/MotD.md/Space Engineers.md

 * Treat everyone with respect, do not insult players
 * No exploit using
-* No offline player grid raids if you dont want to get perm ban
+* No offline player grid raids
-* Never spam more way conveyors, if staff is telling you to remove or change it, just do it!
+* Never spam more way conveyors
 * Using 2x [B&R](https://steamcommunity.com/sharedfiles/filedetails/?id=2178475890) on the same grid will lead to deletion and is strictly not tolerated no matter if it is through connector or merge block
 * Voxels will reset same seed every restart around players and grids starting to reset from a distance of 2km
 * Areas with to much voxel damage will be reset to avoid deformation data increasment